PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 ```
 When the argument is given in the format of a dictionary, <span class="coding">*</span> tells Python to use the keys in the dictionary for the function,  two <span class="coding">**</span>, tells Python to use the values in the dictionary and plug into the function.
 We can think of it as if the first <span class="coding">*</span> locates the key, and then the second <span class="coding">*</span> locates the value associated with the key.

-the name that holds the arguments is prefixed with <span class="coding">*</span>, the asterisk (not be mistakened as "asteroid").

  Python | SAS
 ----------|---------
 'keyword', i.e.use the key * | &
 use the value: ** | &&

-# One *

-The object that holds that arguments in Python can be:
+The object that holds that arguments in Python in this case can be:
 - list
 - tuple
 - dictionary